 What You’ll Need

 You’ll need an air compressor to use the DIY powder coat guns below.
-Most guns only require 5-10 PSI, so almost any light-duty compressor will do, like the popular Porter-Cable Pancake ($140).
-You’ll need a good regulator, too, if your air compressor doesn’t have one built-in.
+Most guns only require 5-10 PSI, so almost any light-duty compressor will do, like the popular Porter-Cable Pancake.
+You’ll need A good regulator, too, if your air compressor doesn’t have one built-in.

 For me, legit powder coating guns are used with an air compressor.
 There was a Craftsman electric powder coat gun/kit available once upon a time, but I don’t think it’s available anymore.

-There are a few options I personally would consider (really, just two):
+There are a few options I personally would consider (really, just three):